 The word tiger safari in India has become a common term for touring to see the big cat in the wild.
 This does not connote the usual tiger safari that takes place in zoos or private sanctuaries as in USA and other parts of the World.

 Most of the safaris in protected areas in India are on open jeeps only, trekking is not allowed.
-The organizers book the entry at the park gate.
+The organisers book the entry at the park gate.
 One has to pay the requisite fee for the excursions.
-The jeeps are provided by local taxi owners for a charge based on per kilometer basis.
+The jeeps are provided by local taxi owners for a charge based on per kilometre basis.
 These are driven by expert drivers capable of driving on the rough jungle roads.

 At many reserves you can have a full day safari with interruption.
 The rate in this case is higher and you may have to pay as much as three times more.
 This option is most preferred by wildlife photographers and film makers.

 In Indian reserve entry has to be paid for and it is called gate fee.
 In many reserves a guide fee has to be paid as well.

 The best places to see the tiger in the wild are in the state of Madhya Pradesh.
 The State has many parks called tiger reserves which are best for safaris.
 The parks have a large number of big cats which can be frequently seen on jeep safari.

 The tourism infrastructure in the reserves is well organised.
 Apart from tiger, the reserves are excellent bird habitats with more than 250 species.
 Other wild animals seen are leopards, sloth bears, bison, swamp deer, barking deer, spotted deer; sambar deer, four horned antelope, wild dogs, wild boars, langur and nilgai.
 The reserves abound in reptiles and butterflies.